Man killed at Trump rally 'died a hero,' Pennsylvania governor says

 "Corey was an avid supporter of the former president and was so excited to be there last night with him in the community," Shapiro said.

+"Loved his family.
+Do anything for anyone.
+I mean, volunteered here for years," Cirrincione told ABC News.

+Cirrincione said he wasn't surprised Comperatore sacrificed himself to save his family, adding, "It wouldn't even surprise me for a complete stranger."

-Two other people were critically wounded in the assassination attempt on former President Donald Trump.
+Two other people are now in stable condition after being critically wounded in the assassination attempt on former President Donald Trump, authorities said.

+Pennsylvania State Police identified the two injured victims as 57-year-old David Dutch from New Kensington and 74-year-old James Copenhaver of Moon Township.

+"These victims and their families are certainly in our thoughts today," said Pennsylvania State Police Commissioner Col. Christopher Paris.
+"The Pennsylvania State Police continue to work tirelessly alongside our federal, state and local partners as this investigation continues."

-In a post on TruthSocial, Trump expressed condolences for the victims and their families.
+Trump expressed condolences for the victims and their families in a post on TruthSocial.

 "We pray for the recovery of those who were wounded, and hold in our hearts the memory of the citizen who was so horribly killed," he wrote Sunday.